 The present study aims to evaluate whether fingermarks serve as one of the important techniques used to investigate outdoor robbery scenes.
 "Robbery is defined as the illegal taking of something of value from the control, custody, or person of another by threatening, putting in fear, or using force."
 (Swanson, 2000, p-365).
 Fingerprint investigation can help to link the offender to the crime.
-There are two types of robbery- Personal and Business (Flatley, J, 2017, p-2).
+There are two types of robbery- Personal and Business (Flatley.
+J, 2017, p-2).
 Planned robberies follow strategies to mitigate the possibilities of being caught.
 Unplanned robberies often leave behind finger marks as they are not prepared to attempt the crime.
-Figure 1 and 2 illustrate the types of robbery further showing divisions of theft from the person.
-This report aims to study the role of fingerprints with several case studies in the investigation of outdoor robbery scenes.
+Figure 1 and 2 illustrate the types of robbery.